-The last 24 hours have included penguins, couchsurfers, hitchhiking in the rain (perhaps we should have opted for something like car rental Auckland, but we were already soaked at this point anyway!), and an invitation to a free wine tasting near a small town named Clyde.
+The last 24 hours have included penguins, couchsurfers, hitchhiking in the rain, and an invitation to a free wine tasting near a small town named Clyde.
 My computer survived the rain (tip: put it in a plastic bag or two, then wrap in a super absorbent travel towel, then place in backpack), so I consider it all a success.
 That and it was freakin’ awesome.

 I’ve had people tell me they find it hard to keep up with a blog.
 “I’ve missed so much!”
 “So just start from now, screw it, write about what you wanna write about,” I reply.
 And now here I am in New Zealand.

 So I haven’t said anything about New Zealand.
 All you need to know is I’ve been a lost panda, and have now hitchhiked almost an entire loop of the South Island of New Zealand – from Christchurch, up around the top, passing through magnificent places like Fox Glacier, and back round again.
 And it’s been rad, albeit with some big ass speed bumps.

 I’ve been contemplating why I’m travelling; why am I on the road when it seems that, while in first world countries, I seem to do exactly what I would at home?
 I seek work and run out of money and meet the same boring characters and it’s all rather monotonous.
 The only real difference, it seems, is that at home I have my close friends.
 Why am I on the road then?

 Last night our couchsurfing host asked us just this; he was curious as to what it was that made travelers leave home.
 Why are we uncomfortable in stability?
 Neither Alex nor I had an answer.
 We simply knew it was what we must do.